Albert1915/Tictactoe/README.md

 Tictactoe is created using:
 - [Python](https://www.python.org/) -
 Python as the main programming language.
-- [Streamlit](https://streamlit.io/) - Streamlit is a web framework for python that we use to deploy our apps.
+- [pygame]- Pygame is a cross-platform set of Python modules designed for writing video games.
+It includes computer graphics and sound libraries designed to be used with the Python programming language.

 ## Contributors ✨